tautastic/aes-ctr/README.md

 - [ ] Reach `0.23 cycles/byte`, as `0.23 < 0.24`.
 - [ ] Write a new and improved whitepaper.
 - [ ] Win the Nobel Prize.

+## Disclaimer

+This implementation is intended for academic purposes only and **should not be used in a production environment**.